 I can undertake research across England, Wales and Scotland back until about 1837.
 This was the start of Civil Registration in England and Wales, so this will cover mainly online sources.
 Before this time, a great deal of sources are only found in local archives.
 So, pre-1837 I focus my genealogical research upon the South-West of England.
 Specifically on the counties of Somerset, Dorset, Devon and Wiltshire.
 I have a great deal of experience in these areas, as most of my own family history research has been in these counties.
 I am also based in Somerset, which means I am really well placed for research in the South-West.

-But what if you are looking for a different service, such as researching the history of your house?
-Or perhaps you need a document looked-up in an archive that you are unable to travel too?
+But what if you are looking for a different service?
+Perhaps you need a document looked-up in an archive that you are unable to travel too or need some advice on how to proceed with your research?
 I do offer these services as well.
 You can find more information about these and the other related services that I offer here.
 Don’t forget to have a look at what previous customers have to say too.

 The Research Process